 Webb is passionate about University of Virginia intercollegiate athletics.
-He also loves his wife Cheryl, his two adult children and his daughters-in-law, Ariel and Amy, his granddaughter Caroline, and Ariel's rescue hounds, Bowie and Pete.
+He also loves his wife Cheryl, his two adult children, his daughters-in-law, Ariel and Amy, his granddaughter Caroline, and Ariel's rescue hounds, Bowie and Pete.
 Beyond this, Webb is an old-person lap and open water swimmer with a new titanium left hip, which means that getting through airport and courthouse security is more interesting than it used to be.
 Webb's left hip replacement was accomplished through the posterior, as opposed to anterior, approach, and Webb will readily talk for hours about the relative risks and benefits of posterior vs. anterior hip replacement surgery, and why Depuy makes the best titanium artificial hips.

-Webb’s lifelong passion for tennis diminished as his hip pain increased, and he now prefers pickleball.
-Against doctor’s orders, he has resumed his Wednesday lunchtime pickup hoops game at the University of Richmond’s Weinstein Center, where he is always the last player picked and guards the oldest and worst player on the other team.
+Before the pandemic, and against his surgeon's orders, Webb had resumed his Wednesday lunchtime pickup hoops game at the University of Richmond’s Weinstein Center, where he was always the last player picked and assigned to check the oldest and worst player on the other team.
 Now that the game is on COVID-hold, Webb walks and plays old-person doubles with Cheryl, runs, and rides his ancient Schwinn Varsity ten-speed.

 Webb grew up in Salem, Virginia listening to WROV-AM (top 40 pop and rock) and WSLS-AM (Classic Country).
 He saw the Dead before Garcia died, Feat before Lowell George died, The Band two months before The Last Waltz, Dylan before Dylan should have retired, and Ray Charles, Emmylou Harris, and Johnny Rodriguez at Lakeside Amusement Park in Roanoke, Virginia.
-He remembers where he was when he learned that Elvis had died, which was playing ping pong against Paul Downing at Stonegate swimming pool in Salem, Virginia.
+He remembers where he was when he learned that Elvis was dead, which was playing ping pong against Paul Downing at Stonegate swimming pool in Salem, Virginia.

 Construction Law Blog

 Construction Law Blog

 Webb and his fellow construction-focused colleagues author Hirschler's Construction Law Blog - a resource for design professionals, contractors, and lower-tier contractors and suppliers.
-Blog readers can expect concise, easy-to-follow posts on pertinent and timely issues covering the construction process spectrum from concept to close-out.
+Blog readers can expect concise, easy-to-follow posts on pertinent and timely issues covering the construction process from concept to close-out.
 Never miss a post by subscribing here to receive updates.

 University of Richmond School of Law, J.D.